Latest News

 Ring of Jumping, Improved: +10 competence bonus to Acrobatics checks for jumping.
 Need I say more?
 Link.

 Ring of Protection: Deflection bonus to AC.
-Can be skipped by Valkyries and dragoons in a party with casters using Protectra.
+Can be skipped by dragoons in a party with casters using Protectra.
 Link.

 Wondrous Items